 Children in Nursery and Reception are in the Early Years Foundation Stage (EYFS).
-The Statutory Framework for the Early Years Foundation Stage (2021) and the non-statutory curriculum guidance Development Matters (2021) underpin the curriculum for children in these age groups with regard to their learning and development.
+The Statutory Framework for the Early Years Foundation Stage for Group and School Based Providers (2025) and the non-statutory curriculum guidance Development Matters (Updated 2023) underpin the curriculum for children in these age groups with regard to their learning and development.
 The Early Education document 'Birth to 5 Matters' is also used as a reference document for staff when planning the EYFS curriculum.